Former Red Wings player, Windsor Compuware Spitfires coach Tom Webster dies, 71

 Tom Webster, the former NHL and WHA forward who went on to coach the New York Rangers and Los Angeles Kings, died Friday.
 He was 71.

 The Carolina Hurricanes announced Webster’s death.
 Webster scored 53 goals and helped the franchise — then the New England Whalers — win the World Hockey Association’s first title in 1972-73.
 He also was an assistant coach in Carolina, and son-in-law L.J.
-Scarpace was the team’s video coach..
+Scarpace was the team’s video coach.

 “Tommy was down here a lot, over the past couple of years, just visiting,” Hurricanes coach Rod Brind’Amour said.
 “He talked to our group a lot, just telling old stories.
 He was a great man, that’s the best way to describe him.”